kataras/iris/utils/README.md

 ## Package information

-This package contains helpful functions that iris uses, you can use them to your project also!
+This package contains helpful functions that iris, internally, uses

 **That's it.**